 Plan contributions are held by the Trustee and accumulated in individual participant accounts.
-Pursuant to the terms of the Plan, participants may make tax-deferred contributions and beginning in April 2017, Roth 401(k) contributions of up to 50% of "eligible compensation" (as defined under the Plan), subject to lower limits for "highly compensated employees" (as defined under the Code).
-In 2018 and 2017, the sum of each participant's annual tax-deferred contributions and Roth 401(k) contributions were limited by the Code to \$18.5 and \$18.0, respectively.
+Pursuant to the terms of the Plan, participants may make tax-deferred contributions and/or Roth 401(k) contributions of up to 50% of "eligible compensation" (as defined under the Plan), subject to lower limits for "highly compensated employees" (as defined under the Code).
+In 2019 and 2018, the sum of each participant's annual tax-deferred contributions and Roth 401(k) contributions were limited by the Code to \$19.0 and \$18.5, respectively.
 During the year in which a participant attains age 50 (and in subsequent years), the participant may elect to make additional unmatched, pretax "catch up" contributions and/or Roth "catch up" contributions.
-In 2018 and 2017, participants that met this requirement were permitted to make "catch up" contributions of up to \$6.0.
+In 2019 and 2018, participants that met this requirement were permitted to make "catch up" contributions of up to \$6.0.